aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module7-unit5.md

 ### Lab overview

-In this lab, you will learn how to Secure your Azure Virtual Hub using Azure Firewall Manager.
-Configure centralized security policies, threat intelligence, and application rules to protect network traffic effectively, ensuring compliance and security for your organization's virtual network infrastructure.
+In this lab, you will learn how to secure Your organization is migrating its applications to a Platform-as-a-Service (PaaS) environment in Azure.
+You need to ensure that access to PaaS resources, such as Azure SQL databases and Azure Storage accounts, is restricted to only the virtual network where your applications are hosted.
+To achieve this, you plan to implement virtual network service endpoints for the PaaS services, creating a secure and isolated network environment for your applications.

 ### Objectives